"Few men have virtue to withstand the highest bidder."

 Do you see what I'm saying?
 There's more to it than a simple binary way of looking at things.
 There is much more weighing and consideration which goes into true intelligence.

 Yes I know, the facts are in for Global Warming right?
 Oh wait, I mean Climate Change, that's right.
 How do we define Climate Change?
 Beats me!
 Isn't the climate always changing?
-What are you even trying to infer?
+What are you even trying to imply?
 What a manipulative and non-factual term.
 That is one of the worst labels to even call something when you're trying to be scientific.
 The name itself is absurd.
 Climate change?
 So if I don't believe in climate change then I don't believe that the climate changes?
 Of course the climate changes, what about it?
 Way to go guys!
 Super scientific, top notch, smart guy stuff.
 I guess that's what happens when you merge science with the state.

 I got one.
 How about being scientific about the difference in IQs between different races?
 Let's be unbiased, scientific and follow the facts, right guys?
 Whoops, can't do that.
 We don't like where those facts lead.
 We better ignore that one and when it is brought up do some "fact checking" and tell you the right facts.
 We better use words like debunked and myth to manipulate weak minds and weak people.
 We wouldn't dare want to shake our shallow world view now, would we?
 Clearly your facts are wrong on that one.
 We wouldn't dare want to have this challenge our world view that we have been spoon fed our whole lives.
 After all, simple facts are easy to follow.
 Trying to square conflicting facts that are deep-seated is challenging and frightening.
 Having to find the humility to admit we've been wrong our whole lives is a debunk we just aren't quite ready to uncover.